ubakry/ngs1_project/DESCRIPTION.md

 - Construct 5 Samples, each sample contains two parts
     - **Part 1:** 1M unique reads from the main reads file.
     - **Part 2:** Shuffle the main reads file, and take random 1M Reads.
-    - **Example:** Sample 1 will be divided into S1_1 & S1_2, Unique and Random selected after shuffeling respectively.
+    - **Example:** Sample 1 will be divided into S1_1 & S1_2, Shuffled and Un-Shaffled selected after shuffeling respectively.

 ## 3- FASTQ Quality Control